badeasilviu/jbehave-api-testing/README.md

-# jbehave-api-testing
+# serenity-cucumber-api-testing
-framework for automating REST APIs using JBEHAVE - showcase using github api
+framework for automating REST APIs using Cucumber - showcase using github api